foreversd/forever-monitor/README.md

 The core monitoring functionality of forever without the CLI

 ## Usage
-You can also use forever from inside your own Node.js code.
+You can also use forever from inside your own Node.js code:

 ``` js
   var forever = require('forever-monitor');